• Skip to main content

 • Vanilla - Just a hint of vanilla to sweeten the flavor.

-• Milk - Any dairy free milk will do (or regular milk if you consume dairy).
+• Milk - Any dairy free milk will do.
+I usually use unsweetened coconut milk.
 Just a little extra liquid to help loosen up the batter.
+If you're not dairy free, use regular dairy milk in the same measure.

 • Pumpkin Seeds - These are optional but I really enjoy the extra crunch on top.
 If you don't have pumpkin seeds you can substitute with nuts or leave them plain.